 Its vision is to be a neighbourhood where the housing, environment, infrastructure, research and learning will drive and inform healthier and sustainable living across the life course.

-This will be achieved by cross-sectoral collaboration on research, housing, health, and the environment to create a “living laboratory.”
+This will be achieved by cross-sectoral collaboration on research, housing, health, and the environment.
 Work will explore and address the challenges of global populations that are getting older, sicker, poorer, and less productive.

-Led by a joint venture between Newcastle University and Genr8 Kajima Regeneration, the redevelopment of this site will further enhance Newcastle’s position as an exemplar of inclusive economic growth, providing good employment and skills for residents in the west of the city and promoting intergenerational living with welcoming, fun, and fit-for-purpose spaces.
+Led by a joint venture between Newcastle University and Genr8 Kajima Regeneration working in partnership with Newcastle City Council and the North East Combined Authority, the redevelopment of this site will further enhance Newcastle’s position as an exemplar of inclusive economic growth, providing good employment and skills for residents in the west of the city and promoting intergenerational living with welcoming, fun, and fit-for-purpose spaces.

 Size: 29 acres